 An array of other procedures can also improve your smile.
 They include procedures to help with:

-If problems like these are a concern for you, ask your dentist at Howell & Everett, DDS, about your best options for correcting them and creating a smile that you can be proud of.
+If problems like these are a concern for you, ask your dentist at Howell & Everett, DDS, about your best options for correcting them and creating a smile that can make you proud.